aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-point-on-geometry-surface/_index.md

 # Check Point Inside Polygon and Get Point on Surface

 ## Introduction
 In this tutorial you'll learn **how to check point inside polygon** with Aspose.GIS for .NET and also see how to **get point on surface** of a geometry.
-We'll walk through creating a polygon in C#, retrieving a point that lies on the polygon’s surface, and verifying that the point truly resides inside the polygon.
+We'll walk through creating a polygon geometry in C#, retrieving a point that lies on the polygon’s surface, and verifying that the point truly resides inside the polygon.
 By the end, you’ll have a ready‑to‑use snippet you can drop into any .NET geospatial application.

 ## Quick Answers
 - **What does “check point inside polygon” mean?** It verifies whether a given coordinate lies within the boundaries of a polygon geometry.